 As part of defining the organization’s authentication infrastructure, you would like to protect certain resources that mobile apps might need to use and limit the access to those resources by having the user authenticate with one of the SSO providers or supported protocols.
 The application then needs to go through authentication when it tries to access a protected resource.
 After authenticating the application receives a token with which it can authenticate further, without the need for user interaction, until the token expires.
 This means that after authentication, the token needs to be passed along with requests the Application makes for the resource.

 Appdome allows you to easily choose the authentication provider/scheme and define which resources should be protected.
-Once the application is fused the authenticator will be activated automatically when needed and the token will be managed by Appdome and passed to requests as needed.
+Once the application is built the authenticator will be activated automatically when needed and the token will be managed by Appdome and passed to requests as needed.
 Furthermore, Appdome will automatically recognize when the token has expired and will require authentication again.

 Disabling Conditional Cookies ensure that tokens are sent with any protected resource, regardless of its domain.